ApryseSDK/pdftron-react-native/API.md

 ```

 #### maintainZoomEnabled
-bool, optional, defaults to true
+bool, optional, defaults to true, Android only.

 Defines whether the viewer should maintain zoom level when flipping pages.